 In May 2017, President Trump signed a "religious freedom" executive order aimed in part at attacking women’s access to birth control.
 The executive order started the process to roll back the Affordable Care Act’s contraception coverage rule.
 In October 2017, the Trump administration issued regulations that created a sweeping religious exemption—any corporation or university can use religion to deny their employees and students coverage for birth control.

-On October 31, 2017, Americans United and National Women's Law Center filed Shiraef v.
+In October 2017, Americans United and the National Women’s Law Center filed Shiraef v.
 Hargan, a lawsuit challenging the Trump administration’s contraception coverage rules.
-In it, we fought on behalf of women who were at risk of being denied birth control coverage, including three students from the University of Notre Dame and Alicia Baker, an employee at an Indiana church whose insurance provider objected to some forms of birth control.
-Barely a week after we filed the case, Notre Dame reversed course on its plan to take advantage of the Trump administration rules, announcing instead that employees and students will continue to have contraceptive coverage.
-Alicia Baker accepted a new job and no longer has to worry about her previous insurance provider’s religious objections.
-These women have access to birth control and thus, they don’t need to continue their lawsuit for now.
-The fight is not over, however.
-In February 2018, Notre Dame announced that it would terminate insurance coverage of certain forms of contraception, following an undisclosed settlement it claims to have reached with the government.
-AU and NWLC sent a demand letter to the university and filed a Freedom of Information Act seeking information about the settlement and the school’s contraceptive coverage for its employees and students.
+We represented women at risk of being denied birth control coverage, including University of Notre Dame students.
+Barely a week after we filed the case, Notre Dame reversed course on its plan to take advantage of the Trump administration rules, announcing instead that employees and students would continue to have contraceptive coverage.
+Because these women were promised access to birth control at the time, they decided they didn’t need to continue their lawsuit.

 Countless other women will also be harmed by the new rules.
 That’s why eight states and our allies including the ACLU are also in court challenging the rule.
 Federal judges in Pennsylvania and California have blocked the birth control rules.